xlab-si/xopera-examples/cloud/aws/thumbnail-generator-with-api-gateway/README.md

-# AWS thumbnail generator
+# AWS thumbnail generator with API Gateway
-Image resize functionality deployment with xOpera for Amazon Web Services.
+Image resize functionality deployment with xOpera for Amazon Web Services (using AWS API Gateway).

 ## Table of Contents
   - [Description](#description)